• Home

 Have your say on renewal of Public Space Protection Orders

-Residents in East Suffolk are invited to have their say on the proposed renewal of thirteen Public Space Protection Orders (PSPOs) which are due to expire next year.
+Residents in East Suffolk are invited to have their say on the proposed renewal of three Public Space Protection Orders (PSPOs) which are due to expire early next year.

-Twelve existing PSPOs relating to the control of dogs at locations across East Suffolk are due to expire in April 2023, with another PSPO relating to the exclusion of dogs from Felixstowe Beach due to expire in January.
+There are 21 existing PSPOs relating to the control of dogs at locations across East Suffolk and three of these are due to expire in January.

 A consultation is now open, inviting people to give their views on the proposed renewals.